 These bits in the Partial Virtual Bitmap field of the TIM element for the other AP(s) affiliated with the same AP MLD shall be contiguous.
 The AP shall set the Group Addressed BU Indication Limit subfield of the EHT Operation element to 1 if the total number of bits needed to indicate the presence of buffered group addressed frames of all other APs affiliated with the same AP MLDs as all nontransmitted BSSIDs in the TIM element is greater than 48 bits, otherwise the AP shall set the Group Addressed BU Indication Limit subfield to 0.
 For the kth nontransmitted BSSID affiliated with an MLD, where k is numbered in an increasing order of AP MLD ID of this MLD and starts from 1:

-The bits Y + (k – 1)  N to Y + k  N – 1 of the bitmap in the Partial Virtual Bitmap field, if less than Y + 48, are for the AP MLD with which the kth nontransmitted BSSID is affiliated where Y – 1 is the last bit for the AP MLD with which the AP that corresponds to the transmitted BSSID is affiliated with and N is equal to 2^(Group Addressed BU Indication Exponent + 1) – 1, and the Group Addressed BU Indication Exponent is carried in the Group Ad-dressed BU Indication Exponent subfield of the EHT Operation Parameters field.
+The bits Y + (k – 1)  N to Y + k  N – 1 of the bitmap in the Partial Virtual Bitmap field, if less than Y + 48, are for the AP MLD with which the kth nontransmitted BSSID is affiliated where Y – 1 is the last bit for the AP MLD with which the AP that corresponds to the transmitted BSSID is affiliated with and N is equal to 2^(Group Addressed BU Indication Exponent + 1) – 1, and the Group Addressed BU Indication Exponent is (#16848)the Group Addressed(#16581) BU Indication Exponent subfield of the EHT Operation Parameters field.
 The AIDs from Y + (k – 1)  N to Y + k  N – 1 shall not be allocated to a non-AP STA, and to a non-AP MLD that has a multi- link setup with the AP MLD and has a setup link in which the AP operates.

-The first n bits of N bits are used to indicate that one or more group addressed frames are buff- ered for each AP of the other AP(s) in the same AP MLD as the kth nontransmitted BSSID in an increasing order of their link IDs.
+The first n bits of N bits are used to indicate that one or more group addressed frames are buff- ered for each AP of all the other AP(s) affiliated with (#16380) the same AP MLD as the kth nontransmitted BSSID by setting the corresponding bit value to 1 (#16549) in an increasing order of their link IDs.
 The remaining (N – n) bits are set to 0.

 35.3.5.1 Multi-link (re)setup procedure

+(#17843, 16193)

-NOTE 7—In a multiple BSSID set, the first 2n bits of the partial virtual bitmap of TIM element are reserved for the indication of group addressed frame for the BSSIDs in the set (see 11.1.3.8.5 (Traffic advertisement in a multiple BSSID set)).
-As a result, an AP affiliated with an AP MLD does not assign, to a non-AP MLD, an AID value that is less than 2Nwhere N is the maximum of the value carried in the MaxBSSID Indicator (n) field of the Multiple BSSID element corresponding to each link that is accepted as part of the multi-link (re)setup where the AP affiliated with the AP MLD belongs to a multiple BSSID set.
+An AP affiliated with an AP MLD shall not assign, to a non-AP MLD, an AID value that is less than 2n where n is the maximum of the value carried in the MaxBSSID Indicator (n) field of the Multiple BSSID element, corresponding to each link that is accepted as part of the multi-link (re)setup, if at least one of the APs affiliated with the AP MLD belongs to a multiple BSSID set. (#17843, 16193)

+NOTE 2- In a multiple BSSID set, the first 2n bits of the partial virtual bitmap of the TIM element are reserved for the indication of group addressed frame for the BSSIDs in the set (see 11.1.3.8.5 (Traffic advertisement in a multiple BSSID set)). (#17843, 16193)

+NOTE 3- An AP affiliated with an AP MLD does not assign, to a non-AP STA or a non-AP MLD that has a multi-link setup with the AP MLD and has a setup link on which the AP operates, an AID corresponding to a bit of the bitmap in the Partial Virtual Bitmap field that is for the indication of group addressed frames for the other AP(s) affiliated with the same AP MLD, as the AP or the other AP(s) affiliated with the same AP MLD as a nontransmitted BSSID that is in the same multiple BSSID as the AP (see 35.3.15.1 (AP MLD operation for group addressed frames)). (#17843, 16193)